paterson1720/new-remix-breeze-app/README.md

 **Note**: For the first time it might prompt you to install the CLI.
 Type "y" to accept.

-After the command executed successfully, you'll get an overview of all the files that were created in the project the the model `Post` will be added to the `prisma/prisma.schema` file.
+After the command executed successfully, you'll get an overview of all the files that were created in the project and the model `Post` will be added to the `prisma/prisma.schema` file.

 ### Regenerate the Prisma client

-Run the following commands to regenerate the prisma client and create the Post table:
+Run the following commands to regenerate the prisma client and automatically create the `Post` table in the database:

 ```shellscript
 npx prisma db push